Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **G-Factor** The single underlying factor assumed to measure intelligence in the early theories .It recorded spaital visualization skill,verbal competency and mathematical expertise.
 - **Fluid Intelligence** Intelligence that reflects information processing ability, along with reasoning and memory.`E.g`Ability to reason abstractly.Group a series of letters according to some criteria or remember a set of numbers.
 - **Cystallized Intelligence** Accumulation of Information, skills and strategies that people can apply for problem-solving.`E.g` Asked to take part in a discussion regarding political structure.We have to reply on our past experience and knowledge to come up arguments.
 - **Theory of Multiple Intelligences** Howard gardner gave this theory.
-According to him there are 8 basic intelligences which are musical, bodily kinesthetic, logicalmathematical, linguistic, spatial, interpersonal, intrapersonal, and naturalist.These are relatively independent of each other.They are connected to different aspects of the brain.Every person has them in different degree.They do not work in isolation but rather in harmony with one another.
+According to him there are 8 basic intelligences which are musical, bodily kinesthetic, logicalmathematical, linguistic, spatial, interpersonal, intrapersonal, and naturalist.These are relatively independent of each other.They are connected to different aspects of the brain.Every person has them in different degree.They do not work in isolation but rather in harmony with one another.
 Like writing an essay on nature would involve different aspects of intelligence from visualization to linguistical capability.Howard also says that there may be more such intelligences like `existential intelligence` thinking about our purpose.
 Dalai lama would show this sort of intelligence.
 - When tasks require more general global intelligence more areas of brain are activated.
 -  **Emotional intelligence** The set of skills that underlie the accurate assessment, evaluation, expression, and regulation of emotions.
 - **Practical Intelligence** According to sternberg .Intelligence related to your overall success in life.
 Sternberg argues there are 2 basic forms of intelligence.
 Creative and Analytical intelligence .